tengu-team/layer-kubernetes-deployer/README.md

 - `rolling-updates`: Kubernetes update strategy ([info](https://kubernetes.io/docs/tutorials/kubernetes-basics/update-intro/)).

 ## Important Notes
-- Namespaces which do not have any pods will be removed.
+- Namespaces which do not have any resources will be removed.